 The Log Mode is a bit mask that specifies which measurements are logged when logging is enabled.
+The loge mode bit mask has same parameter definitions as Output Mode mask.

 AFE Configuration (3)

 This parameter sets the configuration of the Analog Front End.
 The values depend on the electrical characteristics of the sensor.
 Configuration of the AFE is outside the scope of this document.